mrbunkar/Distributed-Storage/Readme.md

-Distributed Storage \n
+Distributed Storage
-To run: make run \n
+To run: make run
-For testing: make test \n
+For testing: make test